CORRECTED-"Anonymous" hurt by arrests but hard to kill

 "FEATHER IN CAP FOR FEDS"

-While many of its attacks - often distributed denial of service (DDOS) attacks designed to overload websites - were relatively simple, LulzSec penetrated secure commercial systems to steal highly sensitive information.
+While many of its attacks - often direct denial of service (DDOS) attacks designed to overload websites - were relatively simple, LulzSec penetrated secure commercial systems to steal highly sensitive information.

 These included credit card details of users of Sony's latest PlayStation platform as well as client details and some 5 million e-mails from U.S. specialist geopolitical publisher and sometime private intelligence firm Stratfor.
 The Stratfor e-mails were then passed on to Wikileaks, which is now publishing them.